tomsWebConsulting/twcsl/v7.1/Element/Element Animate/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[element animate.html][4]** to Page Settings > Advanced > Page Header Code Injection.
-Please see [per-page code injection][5].
+Refer to [Per-page code injection][5] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[element animate.html][4]** to Website > Pages >
       Website Tools > Code Injection > HEADER.
-Please see [Add code to code injection][6].
+Refer to [Add code to code injection][6] for details.

 * Read the code for any instructions within.

 ## Make a Donation